The ethical framework

 Eden District Council Members' code of conduct

-We adopted a Members' code of conduct on 1 July 2012.
+We adopted a Members' code of conduct on 25 November 2021.
 The code sets out the rules governing the behaviour of Members of Eden District Council.
 Each Member has signed an undertaking to act in accordance with the code of conduct.
-Our Members' code of conduct (PDF: 273 Kb / 39 pages) can be found under part 5 of the Constitution: Codes and Protocols.

 Parish Council Members' code of conduct

 Each parish council has adopted a code of conduct, which is similar to the district council's code of conduct.
 Each parish councillor has agreed to observe the code of conduct.
 To view the code of conduct for your parish contact your parish clerk.

 Breach in code of conduct

 Read making a complaint about district or parish councillor, before you report a breach of the code of conduct, if you suspect either a district councillor or a parish councillor of breaking the code of conduct.

 Contact the Monitoring Officer on the details below, to report of breach of the code of conduct or to tell us if you suspect a councillor of a breaking the code of conduct.